Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 ```

 :::caution
-Only the async listeners for the **value change** will be awaited for, provided that the value was changed via `SetValueAsync`.
+Only the async listeners for the **value change** will be awaited, provided that the value was changed via `SetValueAsync`.
 Any other property changes, such as `Editable`, will also trigger the async listeners, but those will not be awaited.
 :::

 ### Firing change events